Why Email Encryption is a must have?

 Why Should I Use Email Encryption?

-Using email encryption is essential for maintaining privacy, ensuring security, and complying with legal and regulatory requirements.
+Using email encryption is important for maintaining privacy, ensuring security, and complying with legal and regulatory requirements.

 Protecting Sensitive Information